-The executive officers of the Corporation, their ages as of December 31, 1995, and their current titles and positions held during the last five years are listed below.
+The executive officers of the Corporation, their ages as of December 28, 1996, and their current titles and positions held during the last five years are listed below.

-Robert A. Cornog (55) - Chairman, President and Chief Executive Officer since July 1991.
+Robert A. Cornog (56) - Chairman, President and Chief Executive Officer since July 1991.
 A Director since 1982.
-Prior to joining Snap-on, he was President of Macwhyte Company from 1981 to 1991.